PyLops/pyproximal/README.md

 ```

 ## Documentation
-The official documentation of PyProximal is *coming soon!*
+The official documentation of PyProximal is available [here](https://pyproximal.readthedocs.io/).

 Moreover, if you have installed PyProximal using the *developer environment*
 you can also build the documentation locally by typing the following command: